 Our Founder and first Chairman, Leslie Baker, Managing Director of Churchill's of Bristol always provided organs for the Society's concerts and the Hammond A-100 later became his own personal instrument.
 On his retirement, he was succeeded by daughter, Anne as Chairman and she donated the organ to the Society.
 The organ remained with the Society until 2010 when it became necessary to dispose of it and is now owned by our good friend, Byron Jones.
 The Society is now unique in the world having retained its link with Hammond in its name since foundation.

-The celebration was well attended by over 100 members and guests including three Founder members, Colin Godfrey - President, Anne Baker - Vice President and Tim Moody - past Secretary, all of whom have been awarded Life Memberships over the years in recognition of their service to the Society.
+The celebration was well attended by over 100 members and guests including three Founder members.
 We were also delighted and honoured to welcome the Lord Mayor of Bristol, Councillor Clare Campion-Smith and her consort, Dr Ian Campion-Smith who joined us during our refreshment interval for the remainder of the evening.